Segment Policy Optimization: Effective Segment-Level Credit Assignment in RL for Large Language Models: Segment Policy Optimization

 which measures the incremental improvement in expected reward resulting from generating the tokens in \(\text{seg}_k\).
 The core challenge lies in accurately estimating the value function \(V(s)\).
 A common approach is to train a critic model.
-However, in the LLM scenario, accurately predicting token-level state values presents particular challenges.
-Each prompt can be viewed as a distinct "environment" with its own unique distribution of trajectories.
-Due to significant variations in trajectories generated by different prompts, a critic model trained on one set of prompts may struggle to generalize effectively to previously unseen ones.
-Moreover, the limited number of trajectory samples per prompt (e.g. 8 trajectories per prompt) further restricts the critic's access to sufficient prompt-specific data, making accurate state-value estimation even more difficult.
-Indeed, as empirically demonstrated by \citet{kazemnejad2024vineppo}, the critic model struggles to accurately estimate values in the LLM scenario.
+However, in the LLM scenario, critic-based methods struggle to produce accurate state-value estimates due to large variations across prompts and limited trajectory data per prompt, as empirically illustrated by \cite{kazemnejad2024vineppounlockingrlpotential}.
 Given these considerations, we propose to bypass the critic entirely and instead adopt Monte Carlo (MC) estimation to compute unbiased estimates of segment values directly from sampled trajectories.
-While high variance is often a concern with MC estimation, in the LLM setting, rewards are sparse and binary, significantly mitigating the variance issue.
-Specifically, we can view \( V \) as a Bernoulli variable, the variance is at most \( 0.25 \).
-We find that the accuracy obtained with a small number of samples (\( N= 4\) or \( N=9 \)) is sufficient for effective policy optimization.
-Our SPO framework supports various MC sampling strategies: \begin{itemize}[left=0pt] \item \textbf{Chain-based Advantage Estimation.} We can independently roll out \(N\) trajectories from state \( s \), and estimate \( V(s) \) as the average reward of these trajectories, further yielding the estimation of the advantage $A_k^{\mathrm{seg}}$ following Equation \eqref{eq:segA}.
+While high variance is often a concern with MC estimation, in the LLM setting, rewards are typically sparse and binary, significantly mitigating the variance issue.
+Specifically, we can view \( V \) as a Bernoulli variable, and the MC variance is at most \( 0.25 \).
+We find that the accuracy obtained with a small number of samples (\( N=4\) or \( N=9 \)) is sufficient for effective policy optimization.
+Our SPO framework supports various MC sampling strategies: \textbf{(a) Chain-based Advantage Estimation:} Independently roll out \(N\) trajectories from state \( s \), and estimate \( V(s) \) as the average reward of these trajectories, further yielding the estimation of the advantage $A_k^{\mathrm{seg}}$ following Equation \eqref{eq:segA}. \textbf{(b) Tree-based Advantage Estimation:} An advanced strategy of advantage estimation for improved sample efficiency (see details in Section \ref{subsec:tree-like-segment-advantage-estimation}).
+Unlike the chain-based advantage estimation, which discards MC samples after estimating the $V$ values, this strategy organizes MC samples into a tree structure and computes the $V$ values via bottom-up aggregation of rewards along the tree.
+Nodes sharing the same parent have identical prompts and token counts, forming segment groups, enabling advantage computations within each group.
+This tree structure allows the reuse of MC samples for policy optimization, significantly enhancing sample efficiency in the long CoT scenario.